ydarja/BA-thesis/README.md

 **Advisor:** Çağrı Çöltekin (@coltekin)

-**Idea:** I am working on creating an evaluation metric of specificity of the text.
+**Idea:** I am working on creating an evaluation metric of specificity.
 Specificity measures the amount of detail present in a text.
 This metric could be useful for tasks like automatic summarization, extracting specific information for RAG or active learning.
 Later I would like to compare my new metric to existing similar metrics and evaluate it on some practical application.
 For instance, I could take some pre-trained summarization model and fine-tune it on: